cyberbotics/webots/docs/reference/supervisor.md

 # Get the transposed rotation matrix of the robot, so we can calculate poses of
 # everything relative to it.
-# get orientation of the Node we want as our new reference frame and turn it into numpy array.
-Returns 1-dim list of len=9
+# Get orientation of the Node we want as our new reference frame and turn it into
+# a numpy array.
+Returns 1-dim list of len=9.
 rot_ur10e = np.array(ur10e.getOrientation())
 # reshape into a 3x3 rotation matrix
 rot_ur10e.reshape(3, 3)